Is Turkmenistan Safe? 6 Travel Safety Tips to Consider

 Summer temperatures in Turkmenistan are extreme, so stay hydrated, and cover up to prevent sunburn and heat exhaustion.

-Get a travel insurance quote for Turkmenistan
+Get an instant travel insurance quote for Turkmenistan

 Related articles